NBISweden/module-dmp-dm-practices/_episodes/02-exercise.md

 keypoints:
 - "There are tools that make the writing process easier."
 - "Do not feel over-whelmed by the time spent on writing/answering questions, it is time well spent since it will save time in the long-run, just as good project planning does."
-- "If you ever are stuck, contact us data stewards at NBIS by sending an email to [data@nbis.se](mailto:data@nbis.se) or ask for a consultation via [our homepage](https://nbis.se/support/supportform/index.php?form=consultation)."
 ---
 ## Instructions
 Follow the instructions below in order to get started